One of the concepts I enjoyed exploring over my lifetime and

 -Netflix movie player

--Skype phone I use to talk to people all over the U.S. and the world
+-Skype phone I use to talk to people all over the U.S. and

 -text messaging device